Current accreditation status

 What does accreditation mean?

-American Veterinary Medical Association
+American Veterinary Medical Association Council on Education

-Accreditation from the AVMA means that the University of Melbourne Doctor of Veterinary Medicine (DVM) degree is recognised in the United States and Canada, making our graduates eligible to sit the North American Veterinary Licensing Examination (NAVLE) – a prerequisite for all veterinarians who seek to practise in North America.
+Accreditation from the AVMA COE means that the University of Melbourne Doctor of Veterinary Medicine (DVM) degree is recognised in the United States and Canada, making our graduates eligible to sit the North American Veterinary Licensing Examination (NAVLE) – a prerequisite for all veterinarians who seek to practise in North America.

 Find out more in our Guide to the NAVLE, including our students' passing rates in previous years.